MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/05-formatting-aliases-providers-comparison.md

 Alias           gm -> Get-Member
 ```

-The previous examples are most commonly used when you see someone using an alias that you're not
-familiar with and you're trying to figure out what the actual command is that they're using.

-If you want to find aliases for a command, you'll need to use the Definition parameter.
+If you want to find aliases for a command, you'll need to use the **Definition** parameter.

 ```powershell
 Get-Alias -Definition Get-Command, Get-Member